 Design Applies to Fashion

-The most obvious and direct examples of this link are the countless times that fashion designers have partnered directly with artists and graphic designers to create outfits featuring their work.
+The most obvious and direct examples of this link are the countless times that fashion designers have partnered directly with artists and brand designers to create outfits featuring their work.
 One example of this that will forever live in the memory of all who love fashion or art is when contemporary artist Yayoi Kusama teamed up with Louis Vuitton in 2012 to create a fashion line incorporating her signature polka-dots.
 Louis Vuitton, a very well known high-end brand, has notably made a habit of featuring artists’ designs.

 (Image from louisvuitton.com)